HeerbodJ/HeerbodJ/README.md

 - 👋 Hi, I’m @Heerbod
 - 👀 I’m interested in data-driven artificial intelligence for hydrological/environmental modelling
 - 🌱 This R code provides a simple example of how to use machine learning for forecasting.
+- The code is self-explanatory with text before each line of the code.

 <!---
 HeerbodJ/HeerbodJ is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.